Austria says to control migrants on Italy border, Rome protests

 Austrian Defence Minister Hans Peter Doskozil told the mass-circulation Kronen Zeitung in an interview published on Tuesday that he expected restrictions would be introduced along the Alpine boundary with Italy "very soon".

+Echoing his counterpart, Italian Interior Minister Marco Minniti said there was "no emergency" at the Brenner Pass, and Italian and Austrian police were cooperating perfectly.

+"I am frankly surprised by the comments" from Doskozil, Minniti said in a statement.
+"This is an unjustified and unprecedented initiative which, if not immediately corrected, will inevitably create repercussions on security cooperation."

-A ministry spokesman said the controls would include the Brenner Pass and that four armored vehicles had already been deployed to the area to block roads, with 750 troops poised to be brought in within 72 hours to deal with emergencies.
+An Austrian defense ministry spokesman said controls would include Brenner and that four armored vehicles had already been deployed to the area to block roads, with 750 troops poised to be brought in within 72 hours to deal with emergencies.

 "These are not battle tanks.
 These are armored vehicles without weapons which could block roads.
 These were already used during the refugee crisis of 2015/16 at the Spielfeld border crossing (with Slovenia)," he said.